-CAEU has classified certain staff members as material risk takers ("MRTs"), of which there were 31, to the extent they have a material impact on the risk profile of the firm or of the assets that it manages or otherwise meet the criteria set out in IFPR.
+CAEU has classified certain staff as material risk takers ("MRTs"), of which there were 35 as at 31 December 2023, to the extent they have a material impact on the risk profile of the firm or of the assets that it manages or otherwise meet the criteria set out in IFPR.
 An assessment of MRTs is carried out at least annually.
 Citadel's Human Resources function, with input from Compliance and other control functions as necessary, is responsible for the process by which CAEU identifies MRTs and notifies them of their status as such.